Songonge/Data-Analytics-Tips/Strategies-to-Achieve-More.md

 ## Surrounding myself with positivity
 * I constantly seek out uplifting people and thoughts to fuel my energy.
-* I Practice gratitude by writing down three to five things I am thankful for every morning.
+* I practice gratitude by writing down three to five things I am thankful for every morning.
+</br></br>

-And you, what is your strategy to achieve more?
+📌 And you, what is your strategy to achieve more?